top of page

 Summary:

-• Lower interest rates should benefit both stocks and bonds in 2024.
+• Lower interest rates should also benefit bonds in 2025.

 Economic and Monetary Outlook: